Bake Play Smile

 The ingredients for rocky road.

 • chocolate - I like to use milk chocolate for my classic Rocky Road recipe.
-However, you can substitute with white or dark chocolate if you prefer.
-Choose a high quality chocolate for melting (I like to use Cadbury, Lindt or Nestle).
+However, you can substitute it with white or dark chocolate if you prefer.
+Choose a high-quality cooking chocolate or chocolate melts (I like to use Cadbury, Lindt, or Nestle).
 The chocolate is the main ingredient in this recipe, so choosing a good quality one makes all the difference.
+Chocolate chips and chocolate bars are not suitable for melting as they hold their shape and don't melt easily.

-• marshmallows - choose regular sized marshmallows for this recipe and cut in half.
-I use Pascall brand which is popular here in Australia.
+• marshmallows - I recommend choosing regular-sized marshmallows for this recipe and cutting them in half.
+I use the Pascall brand, which is popular here in Australia.
+You can always use mini marshmallows if you prefer, though.

 • coconut - desiccated coconut is a classic ingredient in chocolate Rocky Road.
 However, if you don't like coconut, you can omit it entirely.

-• peanuts - Rocky Road generally contains peanuts, however you can use any type of nuts you like (macadamias, pistachios, cashews etc).
+• peanuts - Rocky Road generally contains peanuts.
+However, you can use any type of nuts you like (macadamia nuts, pistachios, cashews, etc).
 If catering for nut allergies, omit the nuts entirely.

 Step By Step Instructions